 A special nightscape filter can be helpful when shooting at night, which might be challenging because of the artificial light inside or outside the buildings.
 This filter will remove the light spectrums and colour cast by light pollution and sodium lamps.

-5. Tilt-shift lenses and architectural photography
+5. Tilt-shift lenses and architecture photography

-We all know about the effect of tilting our camera and lens upwards when photographing tall buildings.
+We all know the effect of tilting our camera and lens upwards when photographing tall buildings.
 Our picture will show converging lines instead of straight lines.
 Our eyes and brains automatically compensate for this effect; we see verticals on the spot.

 6. Should we include people in architectural photography?